PUREFORM

 Introduction

-Betfair and betting exchanges are the newest but not so new now but in some ways the most exciting way of gambling on horse racing, harness racing, greyhound racing and other sports.
-This article gives you a baker's dozen, that's right, 13 ways Betfair differs from more traditional gambling houses.
+Betfair has been in business for quite some time but in some ways is still the most exciting way of gambling on horse racing, harness racing, greyhound racing and other sports.

 1. Market Percent